 College/Department/Academic Unit Responsibilities

+Faculty Senate requires that all standard course and curriculum matters are approved by:

+Initial Review Step (administrative support step)

+Faculty of the academic unit

+The college course and curriculum committee (or its equivalent)

+All college faculty

-Additionally, FS requires all expedited proposals are voted on by the faculty of the academic unit and the college course and curriculum committee (or the equivalent).
+Additionally, FS requires that all expedited proposals be voted on by the faculty of the academic unit and the college course and curriculum committee (or the equivalent).
 Academic list updates require a vote from the responsible academic unit.
 Systems update proposals do not need a vote from either the faculty in the academic unit or the college.

-Although FS allows each academic unit and college to create its own rules and procedures for approving course and curriculum changes, additions and discontinuances, such rules must be in accordance with the rules or procedures of the academic unit or college.
+Although FS allows each academic unit and college to create its own rules and procedures for approving course and curriculum changes, additions, and discontinuances, such rules must be in accordance with the rules or procedures of the academic unit or college.
 If no such rules are set, then a strict majority vote is required to move a proposal to the next approval body.

 Academic units and colleges/schools are responsible for ensuring that their courses cover the appropriate topics as described in the course description and have an appropriate amount of work to satisfy the definition of a credit hour.
-Furthermore, academic units and colleges/schools are responsible for ensuring that their degree programs, described by the curriculum listed in the K-State catalog, provide students with appropriate knowledge, skills and student learning outcomes.
+Furthermore, academic units and colleges/schools are responsible for ensuring that their degree programs, described by the curriculum listed in the K-State catalog, provide students with appropriate knowledge, skills, and student learning outcomes.
 Any individual who believes a particular class or curriculum is not satisfying these requirements should speak to administration.

-Academic units and colleges/schools are responsible for maintaining a current and correct course and curriculum listing in the K-State Undergraduate and Graduate Catalogs.
-Keeping this document up to date is vital for students, faculty, advisors and administration.
+Academic units and colleges/schools are responsible for ensuring all course and curriculum proposals are submitted through appropriate curriculum protocols as reflected in the K-State Undergraduate and Graduate Catalogs.
+Keeping this document up to date is vital for students, faculty, advisors, and administration.
 Courses not offered for a substantial amount of time should be removed to avoid problems for advisors and students.
-If a change in offerings has occurred, the semesters offered should be updated via the systems request update form.
+If a change in offerings has occurred, the semesters offered should be updated via the system's request update form.
 If substantial changes to a course have occurred, then the course title, description, credit hours, etc. should be updated to accurately reflect the current content covered in the course.
-If a consistent substitution to a curriculum requirement is occurring, the curriculum should be updated to reflect the change as a suitable option for all students.Academic units shall maintain a historical record of all approved course and curriculum including their descriptions.
-Additionally, the rules for course and curriculum approvals shall be maintained by them, if they are different than the minimum required by FS.
+If a consistent substitution to a curriculum requirement is occurring, the curriculum should be updated to reflect the change as a suitable option for all students.

+Please note that the proposing unit can table or withdraw their proposal at any stage.

 Graduate School Responsibilities

-The Graduate School, through the operation of Graduate Council, is responsible for approving all courses above 599 and graduate curriculum proposals (except for DVM courses and curriculum) before such programs are considered by FSAAC.
+The Graduate School, through the operation of the Graduate Council, is responsible for approving all courses above 599 and graduate curriculum proposals (except for DVM courses and curriculum) before such programs are considered by FSAAC.
 Graduate Council’s course and curriculum policies and processes are detailed in the Graduate Council Constitution.
-Once graduate-level course and curriculum proposals have been approved by the Graduate Council, they continue to route to FSAAC.
+Once graduate-level course and curriculum proposals have been approved by the Graduate Council, they continue to be routed to FSAAC.
+To learn more about the timeline for Graduate Course and Curriculum proposals please visit: Graduate Course and Curriculum.

 Faculty Senate Responsibilities